Roney-juma/Naighborhood-Django/Readme.md

 ## Author
 [Roney Juma](https://github.com/Roney-juma)
 *****
-This is a Python Django application that Demonstrates
+This is a Python Django application that helps people living in the same vicinity as neighbors to know each other and even get access to common Medical and police contact incase of emergency.
+You can also get to know whats happening within the neighborhood
 *****
 *****
 ### Prerequisites